DivergentClouds/metasubleq/readme.txt

  To define a label type the label name followed by a colon For example:
    name:
- Referencing a label is done by using it's name
+ Referencing the address of a label is done by using its name For example: name
- For example:
-  name